sujee/data-prep-kit-examples/events/2024-09-21__RAG-workshop-data-riders.md

 ## Support and Community

-Discord is the preferred way to stay in touch and interact with other developers.
+Discord is the preferred way to get support and interact with other DPK users.

 Use this [invite](https://discord.gg/ZGCArnxu) to join **Granite Community**